Ransomware Tracker [2023]

 Recent ransomware attacks in 2023

-At the beginning of this year, cybersecurity experts have detected an unprecedented surge in ransomware attacks.
+In 2023, cybersecurity experts have detected an unprecedented surge in ransomware attacks.
 Simultaneously, the White House reclassified ransomware as a national security threat.

 The average monthly number of reported ransomware victims in 2022 was 20.
 In January-May 2023, the average number reached 31, an all-time record.
 This data only counts the attacks on businesses reported in mass media.
 The actual number of victims is much more significant.